CyberBeeDesign/jammming/README.md

    git clone https://github.com/your-username/jammming.git
    cd jammming

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 2. Install dependencies:

-bash
-Copy
-Edit
    npm install

-Start the app:
+3. Start the app:

-bash
-Copy
-Edit
    npm start

-The app will open at http://localhost:3000/.
+4. The app will open at http://localhost:3000/.

 🔐 Spotify API Setup
 You’ll need to register a Spotify application to get your clientId.